 SITE Board Of Directors

 At the foundation of SITE’s infrastructure is an accomplished board of directors and leadership.
 The board is diverse.
-The board consist of seventy five-percent African American, forty-percent female, and split equally between corporate industry and the education sector; works to simplify the connection between STEM-related employers and the next generation of technically skilled employees through successful programs – like professional tours and the SITE Externship Program (SEP) – built to benefit educators, students, parents and businesses alike.
+The board consist of ninety-percent African American, eighty five-percent female, and a blend between corporate industry and the education sector; works to simplify the connection between STEM-related employers and the next generation of technically skilled employees through successful programs – like professional tours and workforce development – built to benefit educators, students, parents and businesses alike.

 Ms. Williamson with her Master’s degree in Business and Bachelor’s in Mechanical Engineering is a best selling author, certified coach, speaker and trainer for the John Maxwell Team, and an adjunct professor has much to offer Social Impact Technology & Engineering (SITE).
 Ms. Williamson with her work in the field led a team of specialist in industry to improve company practices resulting in greatly enhanced product outcomes and performance.
 As a female black engineer with her impressive array of leadership, industry and managerial experiences, she serves as an exemplar of SITE vision and values.
 She managed operations for over 18,000 contractors and 13,000 vehicles ensuring quality and compliance standards were met.
 Ms. Williamson, in addition to her commitment to industry has a long history of supporting students with social skills development and training.
 She is known for her creative ability to engage educators and students in creating a common vision.
 Because of her commitment, she has helped countless families position their children to get noticed, admitted and funded by top colleges and universities.
 Resulting in families receiving over $500,000 in aid.
 SITE is proud to have her serve as Board Secretary for its inauguration.